Jack Wilson (basketball): High school and college years

 Born in Omar, West Virginia, Wilson was a high school basketball star, averaging 25 points scored per game.
 He was the leading scorer in the Kentucky/West Virginia High School All-Star game and was also named All-State center.

-In college, he played for the Anderson University (Indiana) "Ravens" from 1955-1958 where he set six school records that still stand today - more than any other Raven basketball player.
+In college, he played for the Anderson University (Indiana) "Ravens" from 1955 to 1958 where he set six school records that still stand today – more than any other Raven basketball player.
 During his college career, Wilson scored a total of 1,992 points.
 He earned All-Conference three times (1956–1958) and was MVP in 1956 and again in 1957.
 He was only the third AU athlete to be inducted posthumously into its "Athletic Hall of Fame" in 2001.